how to define your motor inside your drive train

 Dedicated systems are exclusively dedicated to the converter load.

-The IEEE 519 is sometimes a bit mis-used in specification of drive requirements. some specs impose limits to the current harmonics of the individual drive by defining the point of common coupling (PCC) of the drive on the primary (PCC3) of the converter transformer and not on the primary of the utility transformer (PCC1).
+The IEEE 519 is sometimes a bit mis-used in specification of drive requirements.
+Some specs impose limits to the current harmonics of the individual drive by defining the point of common coupling (PCC) of the drive on the primary (PCC3) of the converter transformer and not on the primary of the utility transformer (PCC1).
 The short circuit ratio will be lower when the PCC is situated right upstream of the drive (PCC3) and thereby imposing lower limits than originally advised by the IEEE 519.
+You might actually end up addressing a problem that doesn’t exist.
 In fact, IEEE 519 has not been developed for individual assessment of nonlinear consumers but for guidance in the design of power systems with nonlinear loads.

 demonstration of different points of common coupling